grafana/loki/docs/sources/send-data/promtail/stages/structured_metadata.md

 The first stage would extract `stream` with a value of `stderr` and `traceID` with a value of `0242ac120002` into the extracted data set.
 The `labels` stage would turn that `stream` and `stderr` key-value pair into a stream label.
-The `structured-metadata` stage would attach the `traceID` and `0242ac120002` key-value pair as a structured metadata to the log line.
+The `structured_metadata` stage would attach the `traceID` and `0242ac120002` key-value pair as a structured metadata to the log line.